PrefectHQ/prefect/docs/guides/logs.md

 For more information, see [Log schema](/api-ref/server/schemas/core/#prefect.server.schemas.core.Log) in the API documentation.

-## Including logs from other libraries
+## Include logs from other libraries

 By default, Prefect won't capture log statements from libraries that your flows and tasks use.
 You can tell Prefect to include logs from these libraries with